Sacred

 coordinate-system (although we need a third variable to establish this

 connection - the angular momentum quantum number l).
-This is speculative, of
+This is

 course, but not as weird as it may seem to be.
-Motion might be described by a
+Motion might be described

-new kind of formalism which connects natural phenomena in a clearer way than
+new kind of formalism which connects natural phenomena in a clearer way

-has been established up to now, i.e. underlying forces, patterns, etc. may be
+has been established up to now, i.e. underlying forces, patterns, etc.

-supposed to exist in order to describe the connections between the rich variety
+supposed to exist in order to describe the connections between the rich

 of phenomena that we observe (and who says that we are aware of all